What is Wrong with Cyberpunk’s HDR?

 • RenoDX server invite: https://discord.gg/jz6ujVpgFB

-• Direct link to the RenoDX Cyberpunk channel: Cyberpunk 2077 Thread
+• Direct link to the RenoDX Cyberpunk 2077 thread: Cyberpunk 2077 Thread

-6) Go to Video > HDR settings.
-Make sure Cyberpunk’s HDR is turned ON (set to HDR10 PQ)
+8) Go to Video > HDR settings.
+Make sure Cyberpunk’s HDR is turned ON (recommend setting to HDR10 PQ)

 • Set Tone-Mapping Midpoint to 1.
 Tone-Mapping Midpoint is critical for the overall brightness of the game.
 If the game is too bright then doublecheck this setting.